JessDF/cst495_JessieDowding/README.md

 * Learn how to add CocoaPods, Semantic Versioning
 * Added pods: Alamofire and MBProgressHUD
 * Worked with a sample project - IceCream Shop

+##### Chapter 3 - Views and the View Hierarchy
+* Learn how work with the UIView learning View Basics
+* How to work with Auto Layouts and the view Hierarchy
+* Project "WorldTrotter" will be working with it up to Chap 5